 20. Marine Band San Diego Summer Concert

-Experience live music during the Marine Band San Diego Summer Concert at Piazza della Famiglia on July 27, 2024 at 7pm.
+Experience live music during the Marine Band San Diego Summer Concert at Piazza della Famiglia.
 This year will feature the talented group “Sound Strike.

 21. Bella Vita Fest

 If you love street art, head to Bella Vita Fest.
 The festival features 50+ chalk art paintings created live on the streets, live music, authentic Italian products, food and wines from 14 different regions of Italy.
-Visit bellavitafest.com for upcoming dates (yet to be announced).
+Visit bellavitafest.com for upcoming dates.

 Things To Do In Little Italy San Diego